DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/shape-data-expression-bindings/conditionally-change-a-bands-visibility-expression-bindings.md

 ---
 # Conditionally Change a Band's Visibility

-This topic describes how to change report band visibility.
+This topic describes how to change the report band's visibility.

 Set a band's **Visible** property to an expression to conditionally change the band's visibility based on a field's value or a parameter.